Karagar

 Karagar (lit.
-'The prison') or Cell 145 is a thriller web series directed by Syed Ahmed Shawki, started streaming on the Bengali OTT platform Hoichoi from 19 August 2022.
+'The prison') or Cell 145 is a thriller web series directed by Syed Ahmed Shawki that started streaming on the Bengali OTT platform Hoichoi from 19 August 2022.
 Hoichoi announced their upcoming new five web series, Karagar is one of them, Based on Bangladesh, the series features Chanchal Chowdhury, Intekhab Dinar, Tasnia Farin and FS Nayeem in the lead roles.

 After the release of the first part of the web series, it gained popularity among the audience and became the talk of the town.
-Even the popularity of this Bangladeshi series spread beyond the country to India.
-Karagar helped the OTT platform Hoichoi to grow their business in Bangladesh.
+The popularity of this Bangladeshi series even spread to India.
+Karagar helped the OTT platform Hoichoi grow their business in Bangladesh.

 Premise

 Akashnagar Jail is a prison in Bangladesh.
 Cell No. 145 of this jail has been closed since 1971.
 It is soon known that there is a prisoner inside that cell.
 Senior authorities break the old lock of the cell and enter it.
 When asked how he came to be in this cell, the mute prisoner hinted that he had been imprisoned for killing Mir Jafar in c.
 1771 and had been transferred to different prisons at various times including Kala Pani Jail.